National Register of Historic Places listings in Hartford County, Connecticut

-This is a list of the National Register of Historic Places designations in Hartford County, Connecticut.

-This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Hartford County, Connecticut, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in various online maps.

-There are 440 properties and districts listed on the National Register in the county, including 21 National Historic Landmarks.
+Hartford County, Connecticut, United States, has 440 properties and districts listed on the National Register of Historic Places, including 21 National Historic Landmarks.
 More than half of these listings are in the city of Hartford (145) and the towns of Windsor (41), Southington (41) and West Hartford (32).
 They are listed separately, while the 190 properties and districts in the remaining parts of the county are listed below.
 Four properties and districts extend into Hartford, Southington and/or New Haven County and appear in more than one list.
+The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in various online maps.